 St. John’s College participates in four intercollegiate sports including fencing, croquet, crew, and sailing.
 We also have intramural sports where students play various sports like soccer, flag football, netball, basketball, and volleyball.
 Learn more about the athletics program in Annapolis.

 The St. John’s College 1Card is the official identification card of the college.
 The 1Card is required for students to access essential campus services and facilities including meal plan, library privileges, printing services and building access.
 Freshmen will receive their 1Card upon registration and should carry the card at all times while on campus.

 The St. John’s College 1Card also features a prepaid spending account—Campus Cash—that provides a convenient, secure way to make cashless purchases on campus while enrolled at the college.
 The St. John’s College 1Card allows students to make purchases at our campus bookstore, dining locations, print shop, and laundry facilities.

 In July, all freshmen will receive a letter from the college with additional information about the 1Card.
 The secure link to add Campus Cash to the card is stjohnscollege1card.com.

-Each student is provided with an SJC e-mail account and a personal folder on the student servers.
-Your college e-mail account is the official form of communication to students and should be checked frequently.
+Each student is provided with an SJC email account and a personal folder on the student servers.
+Your college email account is the official form of communication to students and should be checked frequently.
 Account information and guidelines will be provide to you from the Admissions Office, beginning May 1, shortly after you pay your deposit.